mccreath/isitup-for-slack/docs/TUTORIAL.md

 );
 ```

-It's a little abstract, and in practice, you won't see any of this happen, but using an array allows us to access the values that `isitup.org` sent to us using the same format that we used to set the variables from the `$_POST` array up at the top of the script, like this:
+The difference a little abstract in presentation, and in practice, you won't see any of this happen.
+But using an array allows us to access the values that `isitup.org` sent to us using the same format that we used to set the variables from the `$_POST` array up at the top of the script, like this:

 ```php
 $response_array['domain']
 $response_array['status_code']
 ```

 Now we can take the values from `$response_array` and put together the message that we're going to send back to the user.
-Since there are a few possible responses from isitup.org, we'll use an `if` statement to see which response we got, then set up the message for that.
+Since there are a few possible responses from isitup.org, we'll use an `if` statement to test which response we gotand make sure the message has the correct information.

 The first thing we check is whether the script can reach isitup.org.
 We do that by checking whether the `$ch_response` came back with anything.